sqorn/sqorn/docs/docs/expressions.md

   args: [7, [2, 3, 4, 5], 2, 0] }
 ```

-## Types
+## Type Safety

 SQL is strongly typed.
 Sqorn expressions are somewhat typed.

-Typescript users will suffer compilation errors if they try to apply operations to incompatible types.
-For example, `.add` expects numbers and expressions that resolve to numbers.
-Supplying a string or boolean instead will not work.
+Calling an operation with incompatible arguments is a Typescript compilation error.
+For example, `.add` expects two number arguments, so supplying string or boolean arguments is invalid.
+Similarly, passing three arguments when two are expected is invalid.

-There are limitations to Sqorn's type safety:
+There are limits to expression type safety:

 * The type of a `null` value cannot be inferred.
 Creating an expression from a null value will generate an [Unknown Expression](#unknown).

 * The type of a tagged template literal cannot be inferred.
 Creating an expression from a tagged template literal will generate an [Unknown Expression](#unknown).

-* Multidimensional types like Array Expression, Row Expression and Table Expression lose all information about their constituent types.
-Sqorn won't warn you if you build the expression `e.eq(e(true, false), e(3, 4))`.
+* Multidimensional types like [Array Expression](#array), [Row Expression](#row) and [Table Expression](#table) lose all information about their constituent types.
+Sqorn will not warn you if you build the invalid expression `e.eq(e(true, false), e(3, 4))`.

-Note that in Typescript, types exist at compile time, not run time.
+* Some [n-ary](https://en.wikipedia.org/wiki/Arity) operations like [`.and`](operations#and) take one or more arguments.
+Sqorn cannot enforce the argument minimum at compile time.
+Expression `e.and()` compiles but throws an error at runtime.

+## Expression Types

-Sqorns expression types are listed below:
+Sqorn's expression types are listed below:

 ### Boolean